200-hour meditation & pranayama teacher training in India

 Support does not stop when the training ends.
 After graduation, students continue to have access to 1:1 mentoring as they begin building their teaching practice.

-A day in the life at the Omunity Meditation Teacher Training
+A day in the life at Omunity Meditation Teacher Training

 This is a sample schedule to sketch an idea of what you can expect a day to look like during this program.
 It may be susceptible to changes.